RedisLabs/terraform-provider-rediscloud/docs/resources/rediscloud_subscription.md

 > **Note:** If the number of modules exceeds the `quantity` then additional creation-plan databases will be created with the modules defined in the `modules` block.

-> **Note:** If changes are made to attributes in the subscription which require the subscription to be recreated (such as `memory_storage`, `cloud_provider` or `payment_method`), the creation_plan will need to be defined in order to change these attributes.
+> **Note:** If changes are made to attributes in the subscription which require the subscription to be recreated (such as `memory_storage` or `cloud_provider`), the creation_plan will need to be defined in order to change these attributes.
 This is because the creation_plan is always required when a subscription is created.

 The cloud_provider `region` block supports: